-Radon Inspections When Buying or Selling a House in Maryland
+Radon Inspections and Testing When Buying or Selling a House in Maryland in 2021

 When a buyer decides to make an offer on a house for sale in Maryland, that buyer must also decide what inspections to have conducted.
 Inspections are included in the initial offer, along with a timeframe of when they will be completed.
 Home inspections occur shortly after going under contract to buy a house in Maryland, typically within the first 2 weeks.
 Inspections allow the buyer to learn about the property before purchase.
 Not only are negative issues discovered, but also positive features and tips on future maintenance.

 One type of inspection that is often conducted when buying a house in Maryland is a radon inspection.
 If a house has a basement, a radon inspection is especially recommended.

 According to the Maryland Real Estate Contract of Sale…

 Buyer, at buyer’s expense, has the right to have the property tested for radon in accordance with the Environmental Protection Agency (EPA) testing protocols to determine whether the radon level (or average radon level if the test results are reported as an integrated average over time) equals or exceeds the action level as determined by the EPA.
 Such testing shall be completed and in the event the radon level equals or exceeds the EPA action level, a copy of the test results together with a separate written statement indicating what corrective action is required, shall be submitted to seller within _____ days from the date of Contract Acceptance.

 Let’s take a look at the specifics of a radon inspection during a real estate transaction and answer some frequently asked questions….